Jeffrey Pepper Rodgers' songs ring true and new. Spot-on work from an American wordsmith.Patty Larkin

 Rodgers is also the founding editor of Acoustic Guitar magazine and a contributor to NPR’s All Things Considered.
-His books include Rock Troubadours; featuring his interviews with such artists as Jerry Garcia, Paul Simon, Joni Mitchell, and Dave Matthews; and The Complete Singer-Songwriter, recently published by Backbeat Books in an expanded second edition; and the multimedia guide Beyond Strumming (coming spring 2018).
+His books include Rock Troubadours, featuring his interviews with such artists as Jerry Garcia, Paul Simon, Joni Mitchell, and Dave Matthews; The Complete Singer-Songwriter, recently published by Backbeat Books in an expanded second edition; and the multimedia guide Beyond Strumming (coming spring 2018).

 In sixth grade, I failed in a campaign to get classmates to call me Pepper.
 When I began writing professionally after college, I decided to use my full name and asked my editor at the San Francisco Chronicle to change my byline.
 She nixed the idea at first, preferring the casual Jeff Rodgers, but at the time I happened to be writing a review of a book by Joyce Carol Oates.
 So I told her fine, I’d go by Jeff Rodgers as long as the review said the book was by Joyce Oates.
 She laughed and relented, and I’ve been Jeffrey Pepper Rodgers ever since.

 I started performing in New Jersey bars with my brother, Dru, long before I was old enough to be allowed in the door.
 When I was around 15, my brother and I shared our original songs with producer and Patti Smith guitarist Lenny Kaye at his New York studio.
 Kaye warned against getting pigeonholed as folkies and commented that unlike many people he knew in the rock 'n' roll business, we actually knew how to play our instruments.